Skip navigation

 • Sores that don't heal

 If you are pregnant, you will likely have a glucose in urine test as part of a urinalysis to check your health.
 Some glucose in urine is common during pregnancy.
-But high levels over time could be a sign of gestational diabetes, which is diabetes that happens for the first time during pregnancy.
+But high levels over time could be a sign of gestational diabetes, which is a type of diabetes that happens only during pregnancy.

 What happens during a glucose in urine test?